Verdex/graphics_binding/README.md

 # Misc

 * Right now you still need the SDL2.dll in order to use this crate.
-This has something to do with how SDL2 is build for when being used with the visual studio c++ build tools.
+This has something to do with how SDL2 is built when being used with the visual studio c++ build tools.